 If you know you aren’t ready to become a mother but feel negatively about choosing abortion, adoption is a way to provide your child with a wonderful life and a family who is prepared for them.

 Of course, reading this article may not have magically illuminated the right path for your unplanned pregnancy, but we hope you learned a little more about what your options are.
-To learn more about your unplanned pregnancy options in North Carolina, or just to talk with a trained professional who might be able to help you come to your decision, please call 1-800-ADOPTION at any time.
+To learn more about your unplanned pregnancy options, starting with adoption in North Carolina, or just to talk with a trained professional who might be able to help you come to your decision, please call 1-800-ADOPTION or contact us online today!